Tags

 Ready for the pitfall we mentioned earlier in this post?
 Don’t measure customer experience KPIs in a vacuum!
 It can be tempting to just look at one eye-popping metric alone in isolation and focus too heavily on it—try not to do that.
 Instead, look at a few metrics together so that they can confirm—or interrogate—the conclusions you would’ve drawn from looking at just one KPI.
 You’ll get a better sense of the big picture, which is especially crucial because CX has lots of touchpoints and influencing factors.

-Beyond these six, there are many other real-time customer experience-related metrics you can analyze, including hold times and average speed to answer for phone calls and messages.
-These all impact your customers’ experience with your business, and your optimization should include these too.
+Beyond these six, there are many other real-time customer experience-related metrics you can analyse, including hold times and average speed to answer for phone calls and messages.
+These all impact your customers’ experience with your business, and your optimisation should include these too.

 If your business does take many phone calls on a daily basis, you’ll need to be even more aware of your call metrics.

-Again, a good contact center or call center platform can really help you here.
-We use Dialpad’s heat maps to see how our team is performing and how quickly we’re picking up calls and to maintain our service levels:
+Again, a good contact centre or call centre platform can really help you here.
+We use Dialpad’s heat maps to see how our team is performing and how quickly we’re picking up calls and to maintain our service levels.

-How to analyze the customer experience: Which touchpoints should you look at?
+How to analyse the customer experience: Which touchpoints should you look at?

 Website